-The above are assessed using a holistic built environment sustainability rating tool Green Star - Design & As Built v1.2 - to demonstrate equivalence with industry best practice.
+The above are assessed using a holistic built environment sustainability rating tool - Green Star Tool Design & As Built v1.2 - to demonstrate equivalence with industry best practice.
+The project is committed to achieving a formal Green Star Rated outcome (5 Star target) under Design & As Built - v1.2.

-Conclusion

-The potential environmental impacts, both direct and cumulative, have been identified and assessed as part of this EIS.
+Conclusion The potential environmental impacts, both direct and cumulative, have been identified and assessed as part of this EIS.
 The assessment finds that the development will provide the potential for a new Sydney Fish Market of international standing acting as a catalyst for the rejuvenation of the eastern foreshore of Blackwattle Bay.